‘We’ll fight together:’ Curbside service keeping restaurants afloat amid coronavirus shutdown

-MILWAUKEE -- A Saturday night like no other, March 21 marked the first Saturday since Gov. Tony Evers issued an emergency order that shut down restaurants and bars across Wisconsin for dine-in service.
+MILWAUKEE -- This weekend marked the first since Gov. Tony Evers issued an emergency order that shut down restaurants and bars across Wisconsin for dine-in service; however, that doesn't mean restaurants are closed completely.

-However, that doesn't necessarily mean restaurants are close completely.
-Many restaurants are taking-on the challenge of strictly takeout and delivery orders, and many businesses have a few things in common -- feelings of gratitude for their community's support and determination to ride out the storm.
+Many restaurants are taking-on the challenge of strictly filling takeout and delivery orders.
+On Saturday, March 21, FOX6 News found that several business owners shared similar sentiments -- feelings of gratitude for their community's support and determination to ride out the storm.

 "The community is definitely coming out," said George Bregar, owner of Company Brewing in Riverwest.
 "I think the word is out; they got to call-in for everything."